Course

 Pressure Ulcer Prevention in the OR: Effective Methods

-Within the perioperative department, a Skin Champion, someone who goes to hospital pressure ulcer prevention meetings, brings forth pertinent information on how the department can facilitate better outcomes for each patient.
-Organize learning drills or small classes where all the OR staff can see each type of wound and describe best how to take care of and prevent them.
+Within the perioperative department, a “skin champion” is someone who goes to hospital pressure ulcer prevention meetings and brings forth pertinent information on how the department can facilitate better outcomes for each patient.
+These individuals also organize learning drills or small classes where all the OR staff can see each type of wound and describe best how to take care of and prevent them.

-In order to maximize pressure ulcer prevention for each patient, a detailed skin assessment should take place before a procedure.
-Patients can answer specific questions about their health and how long any marks or bruising have been present on the skin.
+To maximize pressure ulcer prevention for each patient, a detailed skin assessment should take place before a procedure.
+Patients can answer specific questions about their health, if able, and how long any marks or bruising have been present on the skin.
 The handoff report should contain those details which place patients in danger of developing a pressure ulcer.

-Highrisk patients should include the following items: Body Mass Index <19 or >40, history of pressure ulcers, a procedure that lasts three or more hours, and if the patient is bedbound or unable to reposition themselves at any time.
-Certain procedures also lend to the risk factors; those under trauma, cardiac, vascular, bariatric, or transplants have even higher chances of developing skin ulcers.
+High-risk patients should include the following items: BMI <19 or >40, history of pressure ulcers, a procedure that lasts three or more hours, and if the patient is bedbound or unable to reposition themselves at any time.
+Certain procedures also lend to the risk factors; those under trauma, cardiac, vascular, bariatric, or transplants have even higher chances of developing skin ulcers (4, 5).

 When positioning, ensure the bony prominences are sufficiently padded by placing the following:

-• Pillow under feet to allow heels to be off the mattress.
+- Pillow under feet to allow heels to be off the mattress (5)

 Padding can come in many forms throughout the OR, including:

-Products such as Mepilex and Puraply are made specifically for pressure ulcer prevention.
-Mepilex is a foam dressing that is placed on the patient while they are still awake to ensure it covers the target area correctly.
-This dressing is usually placed on the sacral ara, but it can be used on other bony prominences as well.
-Puraply is another type of dressing that can assist in healing the pressure wound.
+A wound matrix is another type of dressing that can assist in healing the pressure wound.
 The nurse will cut a dry sheet the size of the wound and place it on top of the wound bed.
 Sterile saline is then added.
-These dressings are checked weekly and can be used with other dressing to ensure stability.
-They come in a variety of different sizes and boast a huge reduction in MRSA.
+These dressings are checked weekly and can be used with other dressings to ensure stability.
+They come in a variety of different sizes and boast a huge reduction in MRSA (4).

 After surgery, communication is key when heading to recovery.
-The OR nurse should perform a skin assessment after the drapes have been pulled down to ensure no injuries have occurred while the patient was immobile.
-The PACU nurse should follow up after receiving the skin assessment and watch for any problems that may occur after the surgery.
+The OR nurse should perform a skin assessment after the drapes have been pulled down to ensure no injuries have occurred while the patient is immobile.
+The Post Anesthesia Care Unit (PACU) nurse should follow up after receiving the skin assessment and watch for any problems that may occur after the surgery.
+They should then report their findings to the floor nurse taking over the patient’s care.

 Conclusion